When to Bring UXO Expertise into a Geotechnical Project Timeline

 When to Involve UXO Specialists

-There are three key points in a geotechnical project where UXO expertise is most valuable.
-Each stage involves different services that ensure risks are managed proportionately.
+There are three key points in a geotechnical project where UXO expertise is most valuable, each involving a different service so that risk is managed proportionately.
+For the underlying detail on what each UXO risk assessment involves, see our dedicated guide.

 1. Preliminary UXO Risk Assessment – At the Planning Stage